Configure product tour scenarios¶

 The order of scenarios in the configuration file determines the order in which they are evaluated and, if the right conditions are met, displayed.

-For general scenario, the scenario appears at the earliest opportunity (on any page after logging in).
+For general scenario, the scenario appears at the earliest opportunity (on any page after logging in), with an exception of the user settings area.

-Once a scenario ends, the next scenario from the configuration is evaluated and, if applicable, displayed.
+Once a scenario ends, the system evaluates the next scenario from the configuration and, if applicable, displays it.

 Scenario type¶